mjknj18/NASA-Mars-Mission-Analysis/README.md

 ## Questions

-1. Find the name and summary of the latest Mars news article.
+1. Find and present the name and summary of the latest Mars news article.
-2. Find the latest Mars featured image.
+2. Find and present the latest Mars featured image.
-3. Find the latest Mars weather report.
+3. Find and present the latest Mars weather report.
-4. Find the latest Mars facts.
+4. Find and present the latest Mars facts.

 ## Datasets